The 2035 Metropolitan Transportation Plan is the region's previous long-range transportation plan.

 The Metropolitan Transportation Board approved the 2035 MTP on April 15, 2011 (Resolution R'11'05 MTB).
 The Federal Highway Administration and the Federal Transit Administration approved the MTP and determined it is in conformity with Clean Air Act requirements on June 27, 2011.

 In January 2010, MRMPO conducted an online survey of perceptions of the transportation system.
 With the cooperation of local media, the higher education community, New Mexico Rail Runner, and many others, over 3,600 responses to the survey were received.
 The results of the 2010 transportation survey serve as a foundation for the 2035 Metropolitan Transportation Plan.

 Public Participation:Read more about the 2035 MTP public meetings, presentations and surveys

 The Metropolitan Transportation Board (MTB) approved the Futures 2040 Metropolitan Transportation Plan for the Albuquerque Metropolitan Planning Area.

 Ways to stay informed on Futures 2040:

 Sign-up for the MRMPO e-newsletter, Travel Times, to receive information on MTP-related news.

-Join the conversation on our Facebook page (2040 Metropolitan Transportation Plan).
+Join the conversation on our Facebook page (Mid-Region Metropolitan Planning Organization/ 2040 MTP).

 See the Futures 2040 survey results.
 (Infographic)